 - The recommended dose of XELIANZ is 10 mg twice daily for the first 8 weeks.
-After 8 weeks, your doctor will decide to give you 5 mg or 10 mg twice daily for maintenance. - Your doctor may decide to stop your treatment with XELJANZ if it does not work for you within 16 weeks - Always take XELJANZ/XELJANZ XR exactly as your healthcare professional tells you. • XELJANZ/XELJANZ XR can be taken with or without food - Your doctor may reduce the dose if you have liver or kidney problems.
-You should not increase the dose. - XELJANZ/XELJANZ XR should not be used if you have or develop a serious infection until the infection is controlled. - Store XELJANZ/XELJANZ XR between 15°C and 30°C. Keep out of sight and reach of children
+After 8 weeks, your doctor will decide to give you 5 mg or 10 mg twice daily for - Your doctor may decide to stop your treatment with XELJANZ if it does not work for you within 16 weeks - Always take XELJANZ/XELJANZ XR exactly as your healthcare professional tells you. - XELJANZ/XELJANZ XR can be taken with or without food - · Your doctor may reduce the dose if you have liver or kidney problems.
+You should not - XELIANZ/XELIANZ XR should not be used if you have or develop a serious infection - Store XELJANZ/XELJANZ XR between 15°C and 30°C. Keep out of sight and reach of children